FOR MEN ONLY: 7 Things You Absolutely Need To Know BEFORE Filing For Divorce in Florida – WATCH VIDEO

 When the court orders a paternity test, the mother, child, and alleged father must all schedule appointments to have genetic testing performed.
 The test consists of collecting skin cell samples from inside each person’s cheeks (no bloodwork is necessary).
 Once the samples have been collected from the parents and child, the samples will be sent to the lab for testing and analysis.

 It may take up to a few weeks for the results to be processed and delivered.
 While it can be nerve-wracking to wait for your results, understanding who the biological father is (or isn’t) is frequently a critical part of many family law challenges.
-For help understanding your rights, responsibilities, and decisions regarding establishing paternity in Florida, get in touch with us today at Vasquez de Lara Law Group.
+For help understanding your rights, responsibilities, and decisions regarding establishing paternity in Florida, contact us today at Vasquez de Lara Law Group.